brunobord/the-black-hack/english/additional-things.md

 ***Armor, how does that work?***

 You use you armor to soak damage, when armor has soaked its maximum damage you start losing HP.
-Only when you rest for an hour do you recover your **Amor Points**.
+Only when you rest for an hour do you recover your **Armor Points**.
 So, for example Plate and Mail is a form of 8 temporary HP.

 ***How many new spells can be added to the spellbook on a level up?***